alexander784/Resume-builder/README.md

 ## Resume Builder

-<p> A web app for creating resumes.Built with React for the frontend and Flask backend, this app allow user to create Account, edit and download resumes. </p>
+<p> A web app for creating resumes.Built with React for the frontend and Flask backend, this app allow user to  edit, preview your resume and download the  resume. </p>

 ## Features

-<p> User Authentication: Secure login and rewgistration using JWT.</p>
+<p> User Authentication: Secure login and registration using JWT.</p>
-<p>Resume Editor: Create and customize resumes with sections like Ediucation Experience,Skills</p>
+<p>Resume Editor: Create and customize resumes with sections like Education Experience,Skills</p>
 <p>Preview and Download: Preview resumes in real time and dowbload them as PDF</p>

-# Demo
+# Demo:

 ## Getting Started with Rseume Builder

-1. Clone the Repo:
+1. Clone the Repo: <br>
 `git clone https://github.com/yourusername/resume-builder.git`
 `cd resume-builder`